Ardmore Air Force Base: Cold War, 1953-1958

 The first Lockheed C-130A Hercules put into active USAF service was at Ardmore Air Force Base when plane number 55-023 (named the "City of Ardmore") first went into service as part of the 463d Troop Carrier Wing on December 9, 1956, and later saw action in deployments to Europe, Africa, Japan, Okinawa, and Vietnam (where the plane was nearly destroyed) before finally being decommissioned and placed on static display at Linear Park at Dyess AFB in Abilene, Texas in 1989.

 Ardmore Air Force Base was closed in 1958. after which it became the Ardmore Municipal Airport.

 Legacy

-Today, the Department of Defense reports that there are five "medium risk" hazard sites at the former military installation.
+Today, the Department of Defense reports that there are five "medium risk" hazard sites (explosives or toxic waste) at the former military installation.